LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 or expressions report errors, then the original error code and error message will be lost.

-Custom errors can be created using the ``error_setErrorMessage`` and ``error_setErrorCode`` methods.
-Once set, the ``error_currentError`` method or ``error_code`` and ``error_msg`` methods will return the custom error code and message.
-A developer can utilize these methods to incorporate both built-in and custom error codes into the error recovery mechanisms for a site.
+Custom errors can be created using the `error_setErrorMessage` and `error_setErrorCode` methods.
+Once set, the `error_currentError` method or `error_code` and `error_msg` methods will return the custom error code and message.
+A developer can use these methods to incorporate both built-in and custom error codes into the error recovery mechanisms for a site.

 .. method:: error_currentError(-errorCode= ?)

    Returns the current error message.
-Optional "-errorCode" parameter causes the current error code to be returned instead.
+The optional ``-errorCode`` parameter causes the current error code to be returned instead.

 .. method:: error_code()